Updated: October 2, 2024

 • Waterfront properties: The gorgeous Douro River flows beside the city, providing riverside properties, lively bars, charming cafés, and excellent restaurants with a view.

 • Low cost of living: The cost of living in Porto is generally considered inexpensive.
-You can find the best deals on good wine, dining out in the city is affordable, public transport is deemed reliable and quite cheap, and entry fees to museums and attractions are fair.
+You can find the best deals on good wine, dining out in the city is affordable, public transport is deemed reliable and relatively cheap, and entry fees to museums and attractions are fair.

-An Overview of the Porto's Real Estate Market
+An Overview of Porto's Real Estate Market

 In 2023, the average house asking price in the Porto city center stood at €4,296 per square meter, while the average price for a house in the greater Porto municipality was €3,291 per square meter.